firemodels/test_bundles/README.md

 where file is the file that is uploaded and tag is `CFAST_TEST`, `FDS_TEST` or `SMOKEVIEW_TEST` depending on whether the file is for a cfast, fds or smokeview bundle.
 Repo hashes are uploaded the same way.
+The `--clobber`` parameter allows uploaded files to be overwritten.

 Bundle scripts download hashes and manuals from github releases using a similar `gh` command such as